 "A permanently stratified Lake Tahoe becomes just like any other lake or pond.
 It is no longer this unique, effervescent jewel, the finest example of nature's grandeur."

-Currently, the cold water at the bottom of the lake (below 100-150 meters) typically mixes with the surface water about an average of once every four years.
+The cold water at the bottom of the lake (below 100-150 meters) has typically mixed with the surface water about an average of once every four years.

 As the surface water continues to increase in temperature, the extent and frequency of deep mixing could change.
 In as little as a decade, the Lake may no longer experience deep mixing.

 Without the mixing, oxygen would become depleted in the deep water, creating an uninhabitable environment for a number of aquatic species, including recreational fish species.
 In addition, without any oxygen near the bottom of the lake, the plant material that sinks from the surface would not undergo typical bacterial breakdown.
 Consequently, the bottom of the lake would become nutrient-laden and phosphorus-rich.

 Schladow told the Science Daily that when the oxygen is gone, phosphorus that is currently locked up in the lake-floor sediments will get released.
 This phosphorus will eventually reach the lake's surface, where it will fuel algae growth.
 Algae blooms can cause many problems, including reduced lake clarity, unpleasant odors and bad-tasting drinking water.
 Blooms of blue-green algae can even release toxins that are harmful to people and wildlife.